The 3 Best Espresso Machines Under $500 (Buying Guide and Reviews)

 With all the glamour and jargon that tends to be associated with espresso as compared to other brews, lots of people struggle to differentiate between the good and the bad.

 It can be a daunting task to select a high-quality espresso machine that doesn’t cost a fortune if you aren’t a coffee expert or industry professional, and we get it.
-So to help you out, we have chosen our top 3 automatic and semi-automatic espresso machines for less than $500.
+So to help you out, we have chosen our top 3 espresso machines for less than $500.
 Let’s take a look.

 The 3 Best Espresso Machines under $500